BND Hamburger Icon

 When traveling, make an investment in setting up a virtual private network (VPN) service on your computer.
 A VPN is a service through an app or browser that acts like a proxy server, creating an encrypted connection between your device and your work’s network.

 A VPN works in two ways.
-First, it encrypts your data into so much gibberish while it is in transit online and then translates it back on the other side.
+First, it encrypts your data into gibberish while it is in transit online and then translates it back on the other side.
 Second, the VPN funnels your data through a server somewhere else, masking your location.
 Using a VPN makes connecting to the hotel Wi-Fi so much safer.

 The encryption of a VPN prevents your sensitive data from being snatched by bad actors.
 The location masking protects you from local cyberthieves and eavesdroppers, and allows you to access websites that may be blocked by the local government.
-This becomes important when traveling to countries with repressive governments, many of which block social media and other sites they feel that dissidents can use for organizing or exchanging information.
+This becomes important when traveling to countries with repressive governments, many of which block social media and other sites they feel dissidents can use for organizing or exchanging information.

-“VPNs are the ideal cybersecurity tool for remote and traveling workforces,” said Keri Lindenmuth, marketing manager for tech consulting company KDG.
+“VPNs are the ideal cybersecurity tool for remote and traveling workforces,” said Keri Lindenmuth, marketing director for tech consulting company KDG.
 “They encrypt data in transit, meaning any files or data transferred between a remote employee and team members at the main office can’t be seen or stolen by third parties.”

 Even if your connection to your company network or cloud service is intercepted by hackers, it will be scrambled and unusable.